gandradep/toDoList_forReview/README.md

-# to do list project
+# to do list project review exercise

 > This project is a simple HTML list of To Do tasks.
 Built using webpack and served by a webpack server.
 > For this part of this project we add this functionalities to the list: